Azure-Samples/azure-chaos-engineering/Readme.md

 - [ ] Implement tracking for each chaos experiment run and automate the collection of detailed logs and results.
 - [ ] Set up diagnostic logging for all chaos-impacted resources and integrate with Azure Monitor or Log Analytics workspaces.
-- [ ] Expand the library of chaos experiments to include additional Azure resources such as VMs, Network services, etc.
+- Expand the library of chaos experiments to include additional Azure resources such as VMs, Network services, etc.
+- [X] AKS
+- [X] VMSS
+- [X] REDIS
+- [X] VM
+- [ ] Refactor the code into a more generic CLI tool -> AzChaosCLI
 - [ ] Develop and integrate dashboards for real-time visualization and analysis of chaos experiment data using Azure Monitor, Grafana, or similar tools.